 To keep things in check

-• Add bias detection and filtering mechanisms.
+- Adding bias detection and filtering mechanisms is recommended.

-• Review outputs regularly to catch unwanted patterns.
+- Having a system that Review outputs regularly to catch unwanted patterns.

-• Build ethical review into your development process—not just at the end.
+- Building ethical review into your development process—not just at the end.

 6. Privacy and Security Risks Are Real